An expat guide to healthcare and health insurance in the UK

 - In order to see a private specialist, you must still be referred by a GP.

-- The follow-up of chronic conditions is not covered (an exception is often made for cancer).
+- The follow-up of chronic conditions is not covered e.g. general check-up for asthma (an exception is often made for cancer).

 - It only covers you within the UK.

 - You may only be seen by a practitioner who is registered and approved by your insurance company.
-Many foreign doctors practising in the UK/London are not registered with UK insurance companies.
+Therefore, as an expat in the UK, if you wish to see a doctor of your nationality practicing in the UK, they may be not registered with UK insurance companies.

-- Your health cover is not restricted to the UK: you can opt for treatment anywhere you wish, as long as it is within your zone of cover.
+- Your health cover is not restricted to the UK: you can opt for treatment anywhere you wish, as long as it is within your zone of cover, which may include your home country.

-- You can see a specialist directly, without needing to ask for a GP referral.
+- You can see a specialist directly, without needing to ask for a referral from your NHS GP.

 - Chronic conditions are usually much better covered.
 They can even be completely covered.